laurasiviero/TicTacToe/README.md

 *************************************************************************

 Description:
-  - the tool allows you to play tic tac toe on maya (python 2.7);
+  - The tool allows you to play tic tac toe on maya (python 2.7);
   - Tool for Maya;

 *************************************************************************